News CNCnetPDM About us Support

 LICENSING

 If you have installed CNCnetPDM on your PC with a license other than a ‘free license’ and run this program from the folder where CNCnetPDM is installed you get unlimited output.
-Otherwise the program outputs a restricted set of items.
+Otherwise the program outputs 'Running Status' and 'Running Mode'.
 Please see licensing for details or contact us if you have any questions.

 • Note: If you like to run this program from a different location on your PC you can simply copy your CNCnetPDM.ini file to this directory.